sumanaga/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/follow_me/Tutorials/followme-with-gesture-on-aaeon.rst

 This tutorial demonstrates the Follow-me algorithm with gesture, where the robot follows a target person in real time.
 The movement of the robot can be controlled by the person's position (relative to the robot) as well as the hand gestures.
 This tutorial is demonstrated on Aaeon robot using 2 front-mounted |realsense| cameras: camera 1 and camera 2.
 Camera 1 takes the point cloud data as inputs and passes it through |intel|-patented object detection algorithm, namely Adaptive DBSCAN, to detect the position of the target person.
 Camera 2 is positioned at a certain height for capturing the RGB images of the target's hand gestures.
 This RGB image is passed through a deep learning-based gesture recognition pipeline, called `Mediapipe Hands Framework <https://mediapipe.readthedocs.io/en/latest/solutions/hands.html>`__, to detect the gesture category.
 The motion commands for the robot are published to ``twist`` topic based on these two outputs: person's position and gesture category.

+Prerequisites:

+- Assemble your robotic kit following the instructions provided by AAEON.

+- Ensure the :doc:`system is set up correctly <../../../../../gsg_robot/prepare-system>`.

 The two conditions required to start the robot's movement are as follows:

--  The target person will be within the tracking radius (a reconfigurable parameter in the parameter file in `/opt/ros/humble/share/tutorial-follow-me-w-gesture/params/followme_adbscan_RS_params.yaml`) of the robot.
+-  The target person will be within the tracking radius (a reconfigurable parameter in the parameter file in `/opt/ros/humble/share/tutorial_follow_me_w_gesture/params/followme_adbscan_RS_params.yaml`) of the robot.

 -  The detected gesture of the target is ``thumbs up``.

 Once the starting criteria are met, the robot keeps following the target unless one of the below stopping conditions holds true:

--  The target moves to a distance greater than the tracking radius (a reconfigurable parameter in the parameter file in `/opt/ros/humble/share/tutorial-follow-me-w-gesture/params/followme_adbscan_RS_params.yaml`).
+-  The target moves to a distance greater than the tracking radius (a reconfigurable parameter in the parameter file in `/opt/ros/humble/share/tutorial_follow_me_w_gesture/params/followme_adbscan_RS_params.yaml`).

 -  The detected gesture is ``thumbs down``.

 Getting Started
 ----------------